Tanu-N-Prabhu/Python/README.md

 # Tech is Easy

 I’m Tanu Nanda Prabhu, and my passion lies in simplifying complex concepts to make them easier for others to understand.
 Research is something I deeply enjoy, and after exploring numerous videos, articles, and tutorials, I decided to create a repository dedicated to Google Sheets tips and tricks.
 I update this repository weekly with valuable insights designed to make your life simpler.
 I’m also open to contributions from those who wish to help enhance this resource.
-Feel free to fork the repository and submit updates, I’ll gladly review and consider them.
+Feel free to fork the repository and submit updates; I’ll gladly review and consider them.

 > [Tech Is Easy](https://github.com/Tanu-N-Prabhu/TechIsEasy)